h2oai/sparkling-water/doc/src/site/sphinx/deployment/kubernetes.rst

 it is running also inside Kubernetes.
 If you would like to use Spark outside the Kubernetes but the external H2O backend within Kubernetes, please add ``spark.ext.h2o.external.k8s.expose.leader=true`` to your Spark configuration.
 This ensures that the leader node is exposed via remotely accessible DNS name which Sparkling Water uses to connect to the cluster.
+When this option is enabled, it is also not necessary to run the Spark driver inside a Kubernetes pod as described in the documentation bellow as the external H2O backend leader has reachable address from outside the Kubernetes cluster.

 .. content-tabs::